 Thank you to Lenka Cathersides for this research

-James jnr had six siblings:
+James jnr had five siblings.

-Emma Friday was born on the 1st July of 1896 in Dorking Surrey and was baptized on the 30th of August 1896 at St Martin’s church in Dorking Surrey.
-By this time the family moved to Mile House in Dorking Surrey and James snr worked as a shepherd.
+Emma was born on 1st July 1896 in Dorking and was baptised on 30th August 1896 at St Martin’s church.
+By this time the family moved to Mile House in Westcott.

-1911 Census reads that the family moved once again to 23 Orchard Road in Dorking Surrey.
-James snr worked as a gas stoker, James’ jnr’s sister Emily was a daily housemaid and a James jnr himself an errand boy.
+The 1911 Census reads that the family moved once again to 23 Orchard Road in Dorking.
+James snr worked as a gas stoker, James’ jnr’s sister Emily was a daily housemaid and a James jnr himself, was an errand boy.
 The house they occupied had five rooms.
 The 1911 Census reads that at this time all six children were still alive.

 James Friday was part of the 8th Service Battalion of The Devonshire Regiment.
 His service number was 10957 and he was a Private.
 Findmypast and Ancestry military transcripts incorrectly states that James was born in London.
 His place of enlistment is stated as London as well.
 At the time of enlistment he was likely living with his father at 23 Orchard Road in Dorking Surrey.

 He was killed in action during the Battle of Loos in France.
 He is commemorated at the Loos Memorial, Pas de Calais in France on panels 35 to 37.
 He was 21 years old.
 His body was never found.
-He received the British and Victory medals and the 1915 Star.

 8th Service Battalion The Devonshire Regiment

-On the 26 of July 1915 the 8th Battalion mobilised and landed at Haver France.
+On 26th July 1915, the 8th Battalion mobilised and landed at Haver France.
 In France they became part of the 20th Brigade of the 7th Division.
 On 25th September the Battalion engaged in the Battle of Loos

 They were said to fight magnificently but suffered great casualties: over 600 men.
 The 8th were shelled heavily by Germans in No Man’s Land and suffered heavy machine gun casualties.
 German’s used heavy shelling to disperse gas and smoke cloud.
 What is more, British gas blew back on the 8th during the attack.
 The men removed their gas masks as they could not breathe in them and some were gassed.
 However, they managed to capture German Gun Trench and 4 German field-guns with the 7th Division (one of the field-guns was presented at Exeter).
 Survivors held their position until the evening of the 26th of September when they were withdrawn.

 |James and Emma Friday of 32 Orchard Road, Dorking

 |8th Battalion, Devonshire Regiment

-Place of Death Loos, France
+|Date of Death